seanmgrant/E-Commerce-Back-End-Object-Mapping/README.md

 ## Description

-This is a back end for an e-commerce site.
+This is a back end for an e-commerce website.